Community Outreach and Education

 Call 440-244-1853 or 440-323-3400.
 If you are experiencing a medical emergency or life and death situation – call 911.

-In addition to the support groups that are offered at the shelter, support groups are also offered to women in the community.
+In addition to the support groups that are offered at the shelter, support groups are also offered to survivors in the community.

 Legal advocates are available to victims of domestic violence who seek information about their legal rights.
-Advocates work with the women and will accompany them to court.
+Advocates work with the victim of crime and will accompany them to court.

 Community Outreach staff is available to speak in the community and hold educational training in regards to domestic violence.
 If you are interested in having someone come to your organization, simply call the shelter to make arrangements.